 Easter Egg Hunt Clues for Outside

-If you have a yard with enough space for an Easter egg scavenger hunt and an Easter egg hunt with clues, you can plan two different activities for the kids to participate in.
+If you have a yard with enough space for an Easter egg scavenger hunt and an Easter egg hunt with clues, you can plan two different activities for the kids.

 For the Easter egg scavenger hunt with clues, start by coloring and decorating hard-boiled eggs.
 Next, make a scavenger hunt sheet with images of the eggs and the number of eggs your kids need to find.
 Hide the eggs around the yard.
 Finally, give your kids the Easter egg scavenger hunt clue handout and let them go.
 Alternatively, you can use common Easter basket items to make an Easter egg scavenger hunt with clues.
 Hide Easter grass, a bunny stuffed animal, colored hard-boiled eggs, jelly beans, a chocolate bunny, etc. The clues can be one to two words with or without a picture on a card stock clue sheet.

 The Easter egg hunt with clues will involve more eggs (plastic type) and more time.
 Start by creating, printing and Easter egg hunt clues that are appropriate for outside.
-There are several examples online, including this one from Party Delights.
 Next, cut out the clues and put one in each plastic egg.
 Hide the eggs outside based on the clues in each egg.
 Finally, send your kids outdoors to look for the eggs.

 It’s easy to make Easter egg hunt clues that rhyme or can be turned into a riddle.
 Here are a few to get you started.